Maks6666/historical_colorizer/README.md

 Being obsessed as with history, as with programming I was always interesting in finding a way to make old gray photos colorized.
 Such neural network type as autoencoder provides such possibility, so I decided to research this topic.
 Previously, I already realized a model for gray image colorization with Tensorflow model, but this one must work much better because a lot of improvements, which were provided using PyTorch framework.
+Moreover, an image dataset for there models, which contains more that 12.000 images, I collected by myself.

 ### LAB-Apporach